suttonbm/suttonbm.github.io/_posts/projects/homebrew/2017-06-14-Raisin_Cookie_Wine.md

 #### 6/27/17
 Fermentation seems to have died down.
 Hopefully I didn't oxidize it too bad by splash transferring.
 Lots of sediment in the carboy.
 May have to try cold crashing to see if the sediment compacts down any more.

+#### 8/1/17
+I don't know what I'm doing with this.
+I've given up on tracking progress since I've done so many weird things.
+Today, racked into a clean carboy, leaving about an inch of sediment on the bottom.
+Topped up with water and an unspecified quantity of clover honey.
+Also added one campden tablet and a cinnamon stick.
+Will let it sit for a week or so, taste, and possibly add some oak?
+Who knows.